choonkeat/active_waiter/README.md

 This is required because `ActiveWaiter` is a Rails Engine mounted into your application, and it doesn't know about the routes declared within your application.

+#### Exceptions

+When your job gets an exception, the error message will be written in the error message and passed along to the user.
+If your job has a method `suppress_exceptions` that returns a truthy value (default false), `ActiveWaiter::Job` will swallow the exception and not raise it - this means there will be no retry by `ActiveJob`.

 ### Common Jobs

 #### ActiveWaiter::EnumerableJob